django-json-api/django-rest-framework-json-api/docs/getting-started.md

 ```

-However, for the same `identity` model in JSON API format the response should look
+However, for the same `identity` model in JSON:API format the response should look
 like the following:
 ``` js
 {